-- Public Interest Journalism Value, Additionality & Quality of the Application (including rationale for why the topic is under-reported or at risk of such - Feasibility, Resources & Case Made for Funding - Ethics
+- Public Interest Journalism Value, Additionality & Quality of the Application - Feasibility, Resources & Case Made for Funding - Ethics

 5.3 Strategic Assessment

 In instances where there are more qualifying applications than funds available, An Coimisiún will have a further assessment phase.
 This will focus on the quality of individual applications and the overall package of funding awards that best fulfils the aims of the Scheme collectively.
 A final package of recommendations is then submitted to the Commissioners for consideration and ratification.
 The Strategic Assessment Scoring Matrix is set out in Appendix 1.
 The assessment criteria for this phase are: